adamkells/arxiv-frontpage/README.md

 This project is very much a personal one and may certainly see a bunch of changes in the future.
 But I figured it would be nice to host it publicly so that it may inspire other folks to make their own feed as well.

-The project assumes that you're using [Prodigy](https://prodi.gy) to annotate your data.
-You're still free to copy the code and change it to use [alternative labelling tools](https://github.com/agermanidis/pigeon) but you will have to make some code changes to get that to work.

 ## Contents